 What does notice of hearing in removal proceedings mean?
-Removal proceedings are held to determine whether or not an immigrant is allowed to remain in the United States.
+Removal proceedings are held to determine whether an immigrant is allowed to remain in the United States.
 This process is complex and can often be overwhelming to many foreign individuals.
 However, there are certain documents that can clarify some confusion about removal proceedings.
 One such document is a Notice to Appear (NTA).

 What Is A Notice To Appear?